 Now, if you're skilled with the trade, this can be fantastic.
 But if you are relying on contractors, you have to be on top of it to make sure.
 Not just that you're staying within budget.
 But that it is passing inspection and that there's quality work involved.

 This is a very hands-on process.
 So if you're just starting out.
 It might not be the best fit for you.

-You can either buy a property that is moving ready for tenants.
-Or buy one that you fix.
+You can either buy a property that is move-in ready for tenants or buy one that you fix.

 Another situation is where you buy a property and you live in it for a certain amount of time.
 And then later on either because you're moving to a different area.
 Or need a different space you keep that property and then Let's say though that you're more, the hands-off type.
 You're not really interested in getting into the weeds in the day-to-day of managing properties.
 There are still options out there for you.

 Are you the type of person that loves the low key aspects of investing in index funds?
 Then you might be interested in real estate investment trusts or REITs.